seinecle/mk99/docs/generated-slides/subdir/what-is-big-data_temp_common.md

 ==== 3.
 Regulatory frameworks will grow in complexity

 //ST: !
-Societal impacts of big data and AI are not trivial, ranging from racial, financial and medical discrimination to giant data leaks, or economic stability in the age of robots and AI in the workplace.
+Societal impacts of big data and AI are not trivial, ranging from racial, financial and medical discrimination to giant data leaks, or economic (un)stability in the age of robots and AI in the workplace.

 //ST: !
 Public regulations at the national and international levels are trying to catch up with these challenges.
 As technology evolves quickly, we can anticipate that societal impacts of big data will take center stage.